fsa155/awesome-resources/README.md

 - **[Agent Recipes](https://www.agentrecipes.com/)** — Huge collection of plug-and-play AI agent workflows and prompts.
 - **[Crawl4AI: Open-source LLM Friendly Web Crawler & Scraper](https://github.com/unclecode/crawl4ai)** - Crawl4AI is the #1 trending GitHub repository, actively maintained by a vibrant community.
 It delivers blazing-fast, AI-ready web crawling tailored for LLMs, AI agents, and data pipelines.
 Open source, flexible, and built for real-time performance, Crawl4AI empowers developers with unmatched speed, precision, and deployment ease.

+### 🟢 OCR systems
+- **[🔥Sycamore](https://github.com/aryn-ai/sycamore?tab=readme-ov-file)** - Sycamore is an open source, AI-powered document processing engine for ETL, RAG, LLM-based applications, and analytics on unstructured data.
+Sycamore can partition and enrich a wide range of document types including reports, presentations, transcripts, manuals, and more.
+It can analyze and chunk complex documents such as PDFs and images with embedded tables, figures, graphs, and other infographics.
 ---

 ## 🧰 Developer Tools & Articles